Enumeration of Sets of Mutually Orthogonal Latin Rectangles: Finite geometries

-For prime power $n$, finite projective planes can always be constructed using the Galois field $GF(n)$, but there are projective planes that do not arise in this way.
+When $n$ is a prime power, finite projective planes can always be constructed using the Galois field $GF(n)$, but there are projective planes that do not arise in this way.
 For example, as early as 1907, Veblen and MacLagan-Wedderburn~\cite{Veblen1907} constructed $3$ projective planes of order~$9$, not isomorphic to the standard projective plane of order $9$ arising from $GF(9)$.
-Considerably later, Lam et al.~\cite{Lam91} showed by an exhaustive computer search that these $4$ projective planes of order $9$ are, in fact, the only ones.
+Considerably later, Lam, Kolesova and Thiel~\cite{Lam91} showed by an exhaustive computer search that these $4$ projective planes of order $9$ are, in fact, the only ones.

-For some other $n$, notably $n=6$ and $n=14$, the Bruck-Ryser theorem ~\cite{bruckryser} excludes the possibility of a projective plane.
-For $n=6$, non-existence was already known, since Tarry~~\cite{tarry} had proven that Euler's 36 officers problem (which asked for a set of just $2$ MOLS of order $6$) had no solution, leaving $n=10$ the smallest open case.
-A delightful account of the search for a projective plane of order~$10$ can be found in~\cite{Lam}, and the non-existence was settled in~\cite{LTS}.
-Combining this computational non-existence result with a result of Shrikhande~~\cite{Shrikhande61}, one gets that there does not exist a set of $7$ or more MOLS of order $10$.
-Since there are examples of pairs of orthogonal Latin squares of order $10$, the maximum number $t_{10}$ of MOLR for $n=10$ lies in the interval $2 \leq t_{10} \leq 6$.
+For some other $n$, notably $n=6$ and $n=14$, the Bruck-Ryser theorem~\cite{bruckryser} excludes the possibility of a projective plane.
+For $n=6$, non-existence was already known, since Tarry~\cite{tarry} had proven that Euler's 36 officers problem (which asked for a set of just two MOLS of order $6$) had no solution, leaving $n=10$ the smallest open case.
+A delightful account of the search for a projective plane of order~$10$ can be found in Lam~\cite{Lam}, and the non-existence was settled by Lam, Thiel and Swiercz in~\cite{LTS}.
+Combining this computational non-existence result with a result of Shrikhande~\cite{Shrikhande61}, one gets that there does not exist a set of $7$ or more MOLS of order $10$.
+Since there are examples of pairs of orthogonal Latin squares of order $10$, the maximum order of a $t$-MOLS for $n=10$ lies in the interval $2 \leq t \leq 6$.